SandSnip3r/HyperbotDoc/_posts/2024-03-17-alchemy-elixirs.md

 [![Elixir Only]({{ site.baseurl }}/assets/images/elixir_only.png)]({{ site.baseurl }}/assets/images/elixir_only.png)
 _This plot shows the measured success rate (green) and the sample size (transparent purple)._

 The first thing we observe is that it appears that not all enhancement levels are equally likely.
 The lower ones are quite a bit easier.
-The second thing we observe is that it's very hard to get a high +.
+The second thing we observe is that it's very hard to get a high plus.
 Using these values, you would have approximately a 0.2% chance of getting +5 starting from +0 using 5 elixirs without failing.

-$$ .5058*.4007*.2999*.1913*.1768 = 0.002056 $$
+$$ .5058 \cdot .4007 \cdot .2999 \cdot .1913 \cdot .1768 = 0.002056 $$

 ### Lucky Powder